Parochialism: Parochialism in politics

 Parochialism can be found around the world and has sometimes been acknowledged by local institutions.
 For example, in a change of curriculum on February 7, 2007, Harvard University said that one of the main purposes of the major curriculum overhaul (the first in three decades) was to overcome American "parochialisms", referring in this case to a national point of view rather than one concerned with any particular small community.

 The political principle of localism is that which supports local production and consumption of goods, local control of government, and local culture and identity.
 Localist politics have been approached from many directions by different groups.
 Nevertheless, localism can generally be described as related to regionalism, and in opposition to centralism.

-As a pejorative, the term parish pump politics is used to describe political activity that is more evidently concerned with addressing the immediate needs of the local electorate than with strategy that might affect their long-term well-being.
-It is more often applied with the term Gombeenism which refers to an underhanded shady individual who is interested in making a profit for him/herself.
+As an Irish pejorative, the term parish pump politics is used to describe political activity that is more evidently concerned with addressing the immediate needs of the local electorate than with strategy that might affect their long-term well-being.